dyvenia/site-thescalableway/src/posts/2024/2024-11-21-lightweight-K3S.md

   - Lightweight Prefect Deployment Solution
   - Conclusion
 ---
 Choosing the right data platform architecture is quite a challenge for any organization.
-It’s a balancing act: you need something that delivers immediate value while staying flexible enough for future growth—all without sacrificing scalability, simplicity, or efficiency.
+It’s a balancing act: you need something that delivers immediate value while staying flexible enough for future growth, all without sacrificing scalability, simplicity, or efficiency.

 This article offers a thoughtful guide to the decision-making process behind choosing Prefect with lightweight Kubernetes (K3S) on a single Virtual Machine (VM) with any cloud provider.
 You’ll explore:

 - Why simplicity and flexibility are essential for modern data platforms.
 - Key considerations for selecting the right data orchestration tool.
 - Insights into serverless vs server-based execution of Prefect flows.
-- Approaches to run a server-based Prefect worker
+- Approaches to running a server-based Prefect worker

 Rather than a step-by-step tutorial, this guide is designed to help you make solid platform architecture decisions and design a solution tailored to your organization’s unique needs.
 Let’s dive in.

-## Challenges With Picking Data Platform Architecture
+## Challenges With Picking a Data Platform Architecture

-The options for building a data platform are endless—but many fall short.
+The options for building a data platform are endless, but many fall short.
 With the rise of affordable cloud storage, expectations have changed, leaving many once-revolutionary legacy systems struggling to keep up.
 At the same time, new solutions making big claims often fail, either missing critical features or bogging organizations down with unnecessary complexity.
 For smaller companies, the challenge is even greater—a data platform should drive business value, not require a dedicated team just to maintain it.

 Starting small may seem practical, but early shortcuts can turn into major obstacles as the platform grows.
 Undoing poor architectural choices later is often costly and disruptive.
 That’s why **choosing a solution that is both simple and scalable from the outset is essential**.